emirkugic/al-amel-ednevnik/README.md

 # Backend not publicly available due to privacy concerns
-## Backend was built with ASP .NET v8
+## Backend was built with ASP .NET v8 using MVC architecture